TSOTS09/aurora-core-final/README.md

 ## 💬 Features

-* **Chat Interface** – Chat with Mistral, OpenHermes, or both using Guardian critique.
+* **Chat Interface** – Chat with Mistral, OpenHermes, or FuseCore using Guardian critique.
 * **FuseCore Mode** – Get the most logical fusion of multiple LLM outputs.
 * **Stable Diffusion Image Generator** – Select a style and prompt to create images.
 * **Live Web Researcher** – Powered by NVIDIA AgentIQ to retrieve real-time info.